Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 Property Description

-Count - Gives a count of Items in the dictionary.
+Count - Gives the count of Items in the dictionary.

 Item - Retrieve/Replace/Add the item with the specified key.
-If the specified key doesn’t exist, then the Item value is added to the Dictionary with the specified key.
+If the specified key doesn’t exist, the Item value is added to the Dictionary under the specified key.

 Key - Replaces the specified Key with a new Key.